-- In a large Dutch oven, melt the bacon fat or lard over medium heat.
+- In a large Dutch oven, heat the oil over medium heat.
 Once hot, add the roast and brown well on all sides.
-Stir in the diced tomatoes, water, liquid smoke, if using, garlic, cumin, and chipotle powder.
+Stir in the diced tomatoes with their juices, water, liquid smoke, if using, garlic, cumin, and chipotle powder.

 - Bring to a simmer and then cover and transfer the pot to the oven.
 Cook the roast until it is tender and can easily be pierced with a fork, about 5 hours.